jpm4j/jpm4j.filemap/README.md

 	Bundle-Version:	1.0.0.RC1
 	Bundle-SymbolicName: jpm4j.filemap.run

+Notice that it is best to keep the Bundle-SymbolicName of the runtime different from the Bundle-SymbolicName of the bundle in this project ...

 A thing to consider is the use of the _qualifier_, `RC1` in this example. jpm4j in general derives the _stage_ of the revision from this qualifier. jpm4j recognizes the following stages: